hansliss/regofetcher/README.md

 month.

 Copy config.ini.template to config.ini and edit it, adding the information for your particular gateway module.
-You will have to search for the vendor key, which is typically called a "salt", even thought it isn't a salt.
+You will have to search for the vendor key, which is commonly called a "salt", even thought it isn't a salt.
 Encode the vendor key with Base64.

 This is just a quick hack for now (and no, I haven't use Python before, and I'm not a fan),